NicholasSynovic/nicholassynovic.github.io/content/summaries/using-svms-for-text-categorization.md

 > Discussion about the title, abstract, introduction, section and sub-section
 > headings, and conclusion

-The essay *Using SVMs For Text Categorization* by Susan Dumais et al. provides examples of when using a Support Vector Machine (SVM) is beneficial with respect to text classification.
+The essay *Using SVMs For Text Categorization* by Susan Dumais et al. (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] provides examples of when using a Support Vector Machine (SVM) is beneficial with respect to text classification.
 They discuss text classification, text representation and feature selection, and an example use case on the Reuters collection.
 They support the position that using SVMs for text classification (or really any algorithm so long as it isn't run by a human) is beneficial for this task.